Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Deploy

 Get the deployment package from the [latest release page](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/latest).
-Alternatively, check out this repository and run the following command from the project root:
+Alternatively, check out this repository and run the following command from the [`kafka-connector-project`](kafka-connector-project/) folder:

 ```sh
 ./gradlew distribuite
 ```

-which generates the `lightstreamer-kafka-connector-<version>.zip` bundle under the `deploy` folder.
+which generates the `lightstreamer-kafka-connector-<version>.zip` bundle under the `kafka-connector-project/deploy` folder.

 Then, unzip it into the `adapters` folder of the Lightstreamer Server installation.
 Finally, check that the Lightstreamer layout looks like the following: